 The second accident was on 4th July 1958 at Maze Hill.
 A four-coach electric passenger train from Gravesend to Charing Cross ran past a red signal on its approach to Maze Hill station.
 It collided head-on with a nine-coach empty steam passenger stock train leaving the sidings and being shunted across the up line.
 The driver of the electric train saw the obstruction ahead and applied the brakes, but the collision occurred at a speed of 25mph.
 45 people were injured.

 The other Greenwich line, to Greenwich Park.

-The South Eastern Railway Company, which ran the London Bridge to Greenwich railway, had a fierce rival – the London, Chatham and Dover Railway.
+The South Eastern Railway Company had a fierce rival – the London, Chatham and Dover Railway.
 They also wanted to build a line to Greenwich, terminating at a station called Greenwich Park.
 This line was opened as far as Blackheath Hill in September 1871, but did not reach Greenwich Park until October 1888 because of a lack of funds.